MELISSA BLOCK, HOST:

 But the cameras are not sitting well South Dakota officials.
 The state legislature and South Dakota's governor supported a measure forbidding South Dakota to give Iowa information it needs to process those tickets.
 State Sen. Dan Lederman was a main sponsor.

-SENATOR DAN LEDERMAN: I believe what is being violated here is the rights of people for due process.
+STATE SENATOR DAN LEDERMAN: I believe what is being violated here is the rights of people for due process.
 I don't believe it's fair for the state of South Dakota to be complicit in that activity by providing driver information.

 ELLENBOLT: Iowa and any other state can seek information through what are known as inlet rules.
 They let states cooperate with each other in criminal cases, such as arrest warrants.
 But Sioux City classifies these tickets as civil cases, not criminal, allowing South Dakota to deny information.
 Doug Young is Sioux City's police chief.